faucetsdn/network-tools/CONTRIBUTING.md

 request automatically, but the reviewers will not be notified unless you comment.

-Before the pull request is merged, make sure that you squash your commits into logical units of work using `git rebase -i` and `git push -f`.
-After every commit the test suite should be passing.
-Include documentation changes in the same commit so that a revert would remove all traces of the feature or fix.

 Commits that fix or close an issue should include a reference like `Closes #XXX` or `Fixes #XXX`, which will automatically close the issue when merged.

 Add your name to the AUTHORS file, but make sure the list is sorted and your name and email address match your git configuration.
 The AUTHORS file is regenerated occasionally from the git commit history, so a mismatch may result in your changes being overwritten.

 ## Decision process